 Pregnancy massage should not be considered without adequate assessment of the client.
-A written medical clearance is required where the health of the woman and / or her child has potential of compromise or is compromised.
+A written medical clearance is required where the health of the client and/or the child has potential of compromise or is compromised.
 It is a recommendation to minimize risk by aligning pregnancy massage treatments with pre-natal check-ups.
-This approach ensures the integrity of the therapist (scope of practice); that the client has the most relevant health information in regard to her baby and herself, and in consideration of the therapeutic relationship.
+This approach ensures the integrity of the therapist (scope of practice); that the client has the most relevant health information in regard to themselves and their baby, and in consideration of the therapeutic relationship.